isakshamgupta/isakshamgupta/README.md

 </a>
 </p>

 Fun Fact! 🎉
-When I'm not coding, you can find me engrossed in Sci-Fi Movies 🍿 or experimenting with new dishes in the kitchen 🧑‍🍳!
+When I'm not coding, you can find me experimenting with new dishes in the kitchen 🧑‍🍳!

 <div align="center">
 <img src="https://komarev.com/ghpvc/?username=isakshamgupta&label=Profile%20Views&color=0e75b6&style=flat" alt="Profile Views"/>